 The Isle of Wight provides some protection from the worst of the Channel weather, meaning the sea within the Solent can stay relatively flat compared with conditions in the open sea.
 But at the same time the tides in the Solent provide students with a challenge to their seamanship and navigational skills.

 Accommodation during a sailing course is on board the yacht.
 There are almost always three double cabins and two single berths in the saloon which is a large airy space.
 This provides accommodation for eight people.
 However, there would only ever be a maximum of 4 students on board, plus the instructor for this course.

 You will get your own sleeping space be this a cabin or the saloon.
 If you have booked as a couple/with a friend you will share a cabin.

 There are showers on board, but most nights you will be in a marina with good hot showers and shoreside facilities.

 Except for supper on the evening you join the boat, we cater on board for all meals.
-We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, muesli, cereal, yoghurt and good quality orange juice.
+We provide food that is healthy and nutritious, including salads, vegetables, wholemeal bread, chicken, lean minced beef, salmon, muesli, and cereal.
 In fact, just the kind of food that you might buy yourself.
 For snacks there is plenty of fruit, but also a supply of chocolate and biscuits.